jdposada/oop_202201/README.md

 - Install Docker on your machine. [link](https://docs.docker.com/get-docker/)
     - Check a small [introduction](https://www.youtube.com/watch?v=_dfLOzuIg2o) to Docker so you are somewhat familiar to what it is.
 You do no need to worry about technical details of Docker at the moment since I am providing everything ready to go for you.
 - Install VSCode. [link](https://code.visualstudio.com/download).
-VSCode is a free IDE that is very popular to this day with to9ns of feature a very lightweight.
+VSCode is a free IDE that is very popular to this day with tons of feature a very lightweight.
 - Install the Remote-Containers extension [link] (https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 This extension is required to use the Docker image I created for our use during this course.
 - Download or clone this repository
 - Open this repository folder on VScode